 a) have a significantly greater difficulty in learning than the majority of children of the same age; or

 (b) have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the local education authority

 (c) are under compulsory school age and fall within the definition at (a) or (b) above or would so do if special educational provision was not made for them.

 Children must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught.

-We provide support for pupils with Specific Learning Difficulties (SpLD) including Dyslexia and Dyspraxia as well as those pupils who experience general learning difficulties including difficulties with reading, spelling, writing, handwriting, Maths, English and other aspects of the curriculum.
-We can help pupils with concentration and organisational difficulties and offer practical support in improving study skills.
+We provide support for pupils with Specific Learning Difficulties (SpLD) including Dyslexia and Dyspraxia as well as those pupils who experience general learning difficulties.These include difficulties with reading, spelling, writing, handwriting, maths, English and other aspects of the curriculum.
+We can help pupils with concentration and organisation, offering practical support in improving study skills.

 We support pupils with Asperger's Syndrome, Autistic Spectrum Disorders, Attention Deficit Hyperactivity Disorder (ADHD), Speech, Language and Communication Needs and Physical Difficulties as well as pupils with sensory difficulties such as Visual and Hearing Impairment.

 Some difficulties may be long term, others are temporary.
-Most difficulties can be addressed by mainstream teaching staff.
+Most difficulties are addressed by mainstream teaching staff.

-Specialist EAL support may be provided for pupils for whom English is not their first language.
+Specialist EAL support may be provided for pupils where English is not their first language.

 Further assessment can be administered through a variety of tests and screening programmes which identify specific learning difficulties.
 The complete picture is supported through consultation with the pupil's parents.